react-page/react-page/README.md

 <!-- The Ory Editor has a [user guide] as well as an [API documentation]. -->

-You can generate the user guide locally with:
+Generate the user guide locally with:

 ```
 $ git clone https://github.com/ory-am/editor.git